-- ACTIVITY PROGRAM means a co-curricular activity outside of, but usually complimentary to, the regular curriculum and offering a high standard of professional training.
-This activity should be one requiring intensive training of the student. - ALTERNATIVE FRENCH LANGUAGE PROGRAMS means a program offered under Sections 11 and/or 21(1)(a) of the School Act where French is used as the language of instruction. - ECS 238 hours (50 percent) of the instructional time using French as the language of instruction. - Elementary 475 hours (50 percent) of the instructional time using French as the language of instruction. - Junior High 380 hours (40 percent) of the instructional time using French as the language of instruction. - Senior High 250 hours (10 credits) per year using French as the language of instruction.
+- NOTE: The terms listed in the Glossary of Terms are bolded throughout the text of the Funding Manual. - ACTIVITY PROGRAM means a co-curricular activity outside of, but usually complimentary to, the regular curriculum and offering a high standard of professional training.
+This activity should be one requiring intensive training of the student. - ALTERNATIVE FRENCH LANGUAGE PROGRAMS means a program offered under Sections 11 and/or 21 (1)(a) of the School Act where French is used as the language of instruction. - ECS 238 hours (50 percent) of the instructional time using French as the language of instruction. - Elementary 475 hours (50 percent) of the instructional time using French as the language of instruction. - Junior High 380 hours (40 percent) of the instructional time using French as the language of instruction. - Senior High 250 hours (10 credits) per year using French as the language of instruction.

-This is commonly referred to as French Immersion Programs
+This is commonly referred to as French Immersion Programs.

-AUDITION for the purpose of funding means a trial performance in which an actor, singer, dancer or other performer demonstrates prowess in his or her abilities and the audition results are used to determine entry qualification.

-BLENDED PROGRAM means an educational program consisting of two distinct parts:
+- AUDITION for the purpose of funding means a trial performance in which an actor, singer, dancer or other performer demonstrates prowess in his or her abilities and the audition results are used to determine entry qualification. - BLENDED PROGRAM means an educational program consisting of two distinct parts: - A school-provided program where a teacher employed by a school board or accredited private school is responsible for providing the delivery and evaluation of courses; and - 2.
+A Home Education Program that meets the requirements of the Home Education Regulation.